EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 If these folders are missing, you will need to extract them from the client resource data.

-**TODO: Write good instructions on running [pkextractor](https://github.com/lcdr/utils/blob/master/utils/pkextractor.pyw)**
+**TODO: Write really easy instructions on running [pkextractor](https://github.com/lcdr/utils/blob/master/utils/pkextractor.pyw)**

 ## Setup Resource Directory

-Once you have an unpacked client, you will need to retrieve several files from it, that the DLU server needs in order for it to work.Create a folder somewhere easy to remember, and follow these steps:
+Once you have an unpacked client, you will need to retrieve several files from it, that the DLU server needs in order for it to work.
+Create a folder called `server-resources` somewhere easy to remember, and follow these steps:

 * Create a folder called `res`.
 * Copy the `LEGO Universe/res/macros` folder into the `res` folder in your resource directory.